thejayvergara/Programming/Programming/C++/Multi-Threading/2_Mutex.md

 # MUTEX: MUTUAL EXCLUSION
-Protects mutually accessed variables from threads.
+Protects shared resources and critical regions of your code .
 Used to avoid race conditions.
 ## std::mutex::lock() and std::mutex::unlock()
 Other threads will wait for the variable to be unlocked in order to continue.
 ```cpp